Cosmology from UNIONS weak lensing profiles of galaxy clusters: Methods

 It is important to note that we are assuming $\langle e_{\rm t} \rangle = \gamma_t$, i.e. that the average ellipticity of a large number of galaxies is equal to the tangential shear.
 The true observable is in fact the reduced shear,

 The convergence $\kappa$, proportional to the surface mass density, is small at large projected radii, but increases towards the centre of a cluster.
 The error incurred in assuming $g_{\rm t} = \gamma_{\rm t}$ (i.e.~$\kappa \ll 1$) will be less than $1\%$ in the infall region, and thus will not impact our cosmological constraints.
 But assuming $g_{\rm t} = \gamma_{\rm t}$ leads to an overestimate of $\Delta\Sigma$ in the inner region, which will affect fits to the inner profile.
-In Appendix\;\ref{app:kappa} we show that $\kappa$ falls below $20\%$ in the radial range adopted for our fits, justifying the reduced shear approximation.
+In Appendix\;\ref{app:kappa} we show that $\kappa$ falls below $20\%$ in the radial range adopted for our fits, indicating the reduced shear approximation will have a small impact on the profile fits.

-In addition to the boost correction based on random-source pairs, \cite{Singh17} have shown that subtracting a $\Delta\Sigma$ profile calculated from random-source pairs (without any boost correction) leads to a cleaner profile and smaller uncertainties.
-To apply this correction, we generate a set of random locations $20\times$ larger than the lens sample size, drawn uniformly from the UNIONS footprint, and assign random redshifts picked from the same redshift distribution as the lenses.
-We calculate the resulting $\Delta\Sigma$ profile from Eq.\;(\ref{eq:esd}), and subtract it from our observed profile.
+In addition to the boost correction based on random-source pairs, \cite{Singh17} show that subtracting a $\Delta\Sigma$ profile calculated from random-source pairs (without any boost correction) leads to a cleaner profile and smaller uncertainties.
+To apply this correction, we generate a set of random locations $20\times$ larger than the lens sample size, drawn uniformly from the spatial distribution traced by lenses within the UNIONS footprint, and assign random redshifts drawn from the same redshift distribution as the lenses.
+We calculate the resulting $\Delta\Sigma$ profile from Eq.\;(\ref{eq:esd}), and subtract it from the observed profile.
+We confirm that both the signal from randoms, and the cross component of the signal $\Delta\Sigma_{\times} = \gamma_{\times}\Sigma_{\rm crit}$, are unbiased and consistent with zero.

 To calculate the uncertainty, a jackknife resampling method is used.
 The region is split into $N_{\rm jk}=100$ sub-regions of roughly equal size, then the covariance between radial bins $i$ and $j$ is given by

 We also tested the impact of a \textit{lens magnification bias}, when lenses are themselves magnified by foreground structure which can contribute to the shear signal.
 This is more impactful for galaxy-galaxy lensing.
 Even when assuming extreme responses of lenses to magnification, values, up to $\alpha_{\rm lens}=10$ \citep{lensmag}, the impact on the recovered $\Delta\Sigma$ is $\lesssim 1\%$, such that we can safely neglect this effect.